-The Emergency Notification System allows designated administrators (see graph on page 14-15) to send emergency messages via text to cell phones, email, web site banners, and digital signage.
-UCCS Emergency Management and UCCS Police social media sites as well as select VoIP phones at UCCS main desk areas and classrooms/labs.
+The Emergency Notification System allows designated administrators (see graph on page 14-15) to send emergency messages via text message, email, web site banners, campus status board, and digital signage.
+UCCS Emergency Management and UCCS Police social media sites and select VoIP phones at UCCS main desk areas and classrooms/labs are included.
 In the event of an emergency, the Emergency Notification System will be one of the primary systems utilized to notify subscribers of the situation.
 All uccs.edu email accounts are registered to receive alerts.
 Student contact numbers entered in the MyUCCS Portal can be used to text alerts unless they opt out during class registration.
-Additional mobile numbers i.e. - parents or spouses, non-UCCS email addresses, and all staff, faculty, and affiliate information should be entered via <a href="https://www.uccs.edu.com/uccs.edu d.
-Confirmation of an Emergency or Dangerous Situation:
+Additional mobile numbers i.e. - parents or spouses, non-UCCS email accounts will receive notifications.
+All staff, faculty, and affiliate information entered via UCCSAlerts will receive emergency notifications.
+Registration is free, and more information about the system can be found at alerts.uccs.edu.
+For concerns or questions regarding UCCSAlerts, contact Emergency Management at 255.3106, or via email at eprepare@uccs.edu.

+Confirmation of an Emergency or Dangerous Situation

-Reports of emergency or dangerous situations can originate from various sources including;
+Reports of emergency or dangerous situations can originate from various sources including: